Our Services

 Helpful Resources

-Cold water therapy can provide immediate pain relief and reduced swelling by constricting blood vessels and slowing nerve signals.
-If used at too low a temperature, for too long, or with poor circulation it can worsen nerve inflammation and risk tissue damage.
+Cold water therapy may ease nerve pain quickly by constricting blood vessels, reducing swelling, and slowing nerve signal transmission.
+However, water that is too cold, exposure that lasts too long, or use by people with poor circulation can worsen nerve inflammation and risk tissue damage.

 Nerve inflammation (neuritis or neuropathy) can cause sensations like burning, tingling, or sharp pain, especially in the feet.
 Many people try natural methods—such as a cold water plunge for burning feet—to ease discomfort.
 But does immersing inflamed nerves in cold water actually help, or could it make things worse?
 Let's explore the evidence, benefits, risks, and best practices in clear, straightforward terms.